Walker30263/dumpygif/README.md

 7. We can generate an image using a seed using this basic algorithm:
 	For every pixel in the array of pixels, draw an impostor with the pixel's color on a grid.
 The seed is an array containing numbers from 1-6 to represent the position that each impostor is in during its "dance routine."
 To generate the next image, we simply increment every value in the seed (and reroll 6s over to 1s) until we have 6 frames.
-	A user can also choose to start with a seed that's all 1s, if they want a "choreographed" gif.
+	A user can also choose to start with a seed that's all 1s, if they want a basic "choreographed" gif.
+Other seed generation methods can be found in seedBaker.js
 8. Use [gif.js](https://jnordberg.github.io/gif.js/) to create a gif from these frames, and display it to the user and let them download it if they wish!